 Studies show significant gaps in average life expectancy between developed and underdeveloped nations as a result of limited or zero healthcare accessibility.
 Developing nations lag behind their counterparts in deploying and leveraging innovative medical technologies that can deliver appropriate care to the population.
 Also, a shortage of qualified healthcare professionals (including surgeons, radiologists and ultrasound technicians) and properly equipped healthcare centers impact care delivery in such regions.
 AI can enable a digital infrastructure that facilitates faster diagnosis of symptoms and triage patients to the right level and modality of care to foster a more efficient healthcare ecosystem.

-Relatedly, AI can help mitigate the shortage of healthcare professionals in remote, low-resource areas by taking over certain diagnostic duties.
+Relatedly, AI in healthcare can help mitigate the shortage of professionals in remote, low-resource areas by taking over certain diagnostic duties.
 For instance, leveraging ML for imaging allows for rapid interpretation of diagnostic studies such as X-rays, CT scans and MRIs.
 Additionally, teaching institutions are increasingly leveraging these tools to enhance training for students, residents and fellows while decreasing diagnostic errors and risk to patients.

 Modern healthcare operations are a complex combination of deeply interconnected systems and processes.
 This makes it quite difficult to optimize cost while maximizing asset utilization and ensuring low wait times for patients.

-Health systems are increasingly using AI to sift through the volumes of big data within their digital ecosystem to gain insights that can help improve processes, drive productivity and optimize performance.
-For instance, AI and ML can (1) improve throughput and effective and efficient use of facilities by prioritizing services based on patient acuity and resource availability, (2) improve revenue cycle performance by optimizing worklows, such as prior authorizations claims and denials, and (3) automate routine, repeatable tasks to better deploy human resources when and where they are most needed.
+Health systems are increasingly using artificial intelligence to sift through the volumes of big data within their digital ecosystem to gain insights that can help improve processes, drive productivity and optimize performance.
+For instance, AI and ML can (1) improve throughput and effective and efficient use of facilities by prioritizing services based on patient acuity and resource availability, (2) improve revenue cycle performance by optimizing workflows, such as prior authorizations claims and denials, and (3) automate routine, repeatable tasks to better deploy human resources when and where they are most needed.